forwardprefekt/getdata/README.md

 codebook:

-feature_names - Extracted list of feature names subjects - List of participants in the study for each activity y - list of activity IDs x - actual device data desired_columns - the columns that we want to keep based on std or mean measurements all_data - all of our data combined tidy_mean - manipulated mean of measurements for each activity and subject
+feature_names - Extracted list of feature names <br />
+subjects - List of participants in the study for each activity <br />
+y - list of activity IDs <br />
+x - actual device data <br />
+desired_columns - the columns that we want to keep based on std or mean measurements <br />
+all_data - all of our data combined <br />
+tidy_mean - manipulated mean of measurements for each activity and subject <br />